mistersingh179/bw-dashboard/README.md

 - adSpot maker is using user provided css selector get beforeText elements but front end is only checking paras.
   - this means if ad spot was latching on divs, we would not get it.
   - we should scan all or exactly the same as backend.
+- create a child logger via middleware, add it to request object so that all downstream services can use that
+  - this way in auctions generate we create logger
+  - then impression count service called from it can use that logger

 ## Pending callback